-This Sweet and Spicy Holiday Nut Mix is a blend of rosemary, cayenne and brown sugar for a holiday appetizer that loves to hang out all by itself or maybe with the cheese platter, a fun holiday cocktail or a cold beer.
+These Sweet and Spicy Holiday Nuts are a blend of rosemary, cayenne and brown sugar for a holiday appetizer that loves to hang out all by itself or maybe with the cheese platter, a fun holiday cocktail or a cold beer.
 Add dried cranberries for a sweet and tart contrast.

-After all my energy is exhausted making holiday treats, this is my go-to savory offering.
+After all my energy is exhausted making holiday treats, these mixed nuts are my go-to savory offering.
 The brown sugar is minimal with the rosemary and spicy cayenne balancing it out just enough to confuse your taste buds – is it sweet, salty or spicy or all three!

 STEP 1: Roast Nuts